 Your participation to the Visiting international student orientation session is mandatory.
 You must arrive in Canada in time to participate in the orientation session.
 Please find the details below:

-Orientation session in English
+Welcome session in English

-The majority of the international mentors who work at the International Student Success Centre are also international students and have gone through experiences similar to yours, and since they can relate to your experience, they can often provide very useful advice during your transition.
+The majority of the international mentors who work at the International Mentoring Centre are also international students and have gone through experiences similar to yours, and since they can relate to your experience, they can often provide very useful advice during your transition.
 They are your main resource on campus, linking you to all of the different services offered by the university.
 They are available to answer your questions on:

 They also offer Intercultural Communication Workshops where international and Canadian students discuss and learn about their respective cultures in order to acquire intercultural skills.
 These workshops provide a great opportunity for you to meet other students and facilitate your integration on campus.